pianomanfrazier/lemmings-clone/Proposal.md

     - blocker
     - pause
     - atomic bomb
-  - mini map?
   - status bar (lemmings out, % complete, timer)
   - click lemming
   - (10) key shortcuts for types of lemmings (reconfigurable)
 - (15) Particle effects
-  - flames for exit
-  - water tile overlay
-  - clouds in sky?
+  - Snows on all levels (We like snow)
 - (10) Sprite sheets
-  - every lemming and trap refers to a sprite sheet
+  - every lemming and water refers to a sprite sheet
 - (5) Sound and Music
   - sound effects for lemming motions
-    - exploding
-    - splatting
-    - drowning
   - separate music theme for each level
 - (10) persistant scores with MongoLab mongodb
 - (15) tile rendering
 - (10) collision detection
-- (20) level generation (haven't planned out how this is going to work yet)
+- (20) level generation (we create this from a csv file, you can create your own levels in excel!)

 **Total: 130/134**